What is plant-based meat?

 While many of the world’s biggest companies are selling plant-based meat, some special interests want to stifle better, more efficient meat production and consumption.
 GFI works to ensure that plant-based meat and other alternative proteins can compete fairly in the market and that governments invest in public research for these groundbreaking fields.

-Advocating fair public policy
+Advocating for fair labeling

 Alternative proteins need a fair competitive landscape.
 Learn how GFI advocates fair public policy that places all proteins on a level playing field.